(konishi) Translators: cunha introduction:

 I said that because is a shiritori for grownups.

-Well my goes almost without saying.
+Well my answer goes almost saying.
 Inu no mawari-san no no shiritori! (the shiritori for grownups Being by the policeman with a dog)